yorikvanhavre/FreeCAD-NativeIFC/doc/installation.md

 ### Prerequisites

-The NativeIFC addon will install and work with any version of FreeCAD and will allow to open and inspect IFCfiles.
+The NativeIFC addon will install and work with any version of FreeCAD and will allow to open and inspect IFC files.
 However, to create new IFC objects, you will need a FreeCAD version above or equal to 0.20.3.

 ### Auto install